GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/quickstart.rst

 .. image:: images/023_disassembly_view_opencl.png

 * Highlighted rows are correlated to the current line in the source code view on the left
-* Memory instructions are colored in red to help you identify spots with high memory pressure
-* The Columns drop-down menu at the top can be used to customize the presented columns
+* Columns can be customized by using the Viewing Options dropdown to show or hide them.

 * If more than one GPU was targeted, use the drop-down on the top left corner to switch devices
 * The resource usage line shows the GPU resources that are consumed by the presented code